echelonnought/echelonnought/README.md

-### Hi there 👋
+### Hey there 👋

-**echelonnought/echelonnought** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I'm Ngole Lawson from Buea, Cameroon, but my close friends call me echelonnought.
+I'm a fullstack JavaScript Developer, and I fancy solving problems using this tool.
+I'd also programmed in PHP and Python early on in my web development career and I'd never stop pushing myself to learn more.
+I love following best practices when writing code so I ensure to keep it clean and readable as much as possible.
+When I'm not coding, I immerse my mind in good music and meditation.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on several projects for my portfolio
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more on data structures and algos
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about JavaScript
-- 📫 How to reach me: ...
+- 📫 How to reach me: @ngole_lawson
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: It is a myth that humans only use 10 percent of our brain.
+We actually use all of it.
+We’re even using more than 10 percent when we sleep